All Episodes

 You have evacuees, you know, back to deal with nothing but ashes.

-And the smoke, you know, according to one report I read may actually go all the way to the East Coast.
+And the smoke, you know, according to one report I read, may actually go all the way to the East Coast.

 This was on Drudge 2.

-And quote, everybody's at risk from the bad air.
+And, quote, everybody's at risk from the bad air.

-And um Malibu, Hollywood sites destroyed.
+And Malibu, Hollywood sites destroyed.

-Um sad stories about what's been happening to animals.
+Sad stories about what's been happening to animals.

 I actually saw James Woods on Twitter.

-Well, I he's so funny and outrageous, and he loves to cross lines.
+And he loves to cross lines.

 I thought he got banned permanently, but I guess they allowed him back on.

-And um, and he's like the only not liberal in Hollywood, but apparently, like Alyssa Milano, you might remember she was sitting in the hearings with the lawyers or friends or of Professor Ford, very radical left wing, hates Trump, but she tweeted out as anyone can help me get rid of uh move five horses that were in jeopardy.
+And he's like the only not liberal in Hollywood, but apparently like Alyssa Milano, you might remember she was sitting in the hearings with the lawyers or friends of Professor Ford.

-Um anyway, Joe Bastardi, you know, actually predicted this, and it's kind of a freak out.
+Anyway, Joe Bastardi, you know, actually predicted this, and it's kind of a freak out.

 When did you send this email?

-I I was not the one that remembered it.
+I was not the one that remembered it.

 Linda remembered it, that you had predicted that something like this could happen out there, and I wondered why.